CleverCloud/clever-components/docs/adr/adr-0026-introducing-prettier.md

 So we tried to force Prettier to use the `css` parser instead for Stylelint but that resulted in some errors.

 Knowing that we couldn't use this plugin and thus not having a formatter for our Stylelint/CSS part we decided not to use Stylistic.
-Moreover, if we wanted to use both ESLint with Stylystic and prettier for the CSS it would have caused some conflicts.
+Moreover, if we wanted to use both ESLint with Stylistic and prettier for the CSS it would have caused some conflicts.

 ### Update of Stylelint